 To receive a GO bin, please complete the 3rd bin opt-in

 Requests will be included in the second phase of the GO bin rollout later in the year.

 The Town of Claremont have biannual bulk waste and green waste verge collections.
-To view the verge collection dates, visit page 5 of our Waste & Recycling Guide by clicking here.
+You can view the 2020/2021 green waste and bulk verge collection dates here.